ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 There are 3 cases:
 1. The node has no children: easy just remove it and unlink from the parent.
 2. The node has a single child: easy just remove it and link the parent to the deleted node's child.
-3. The node has two children: tricky, but there's an elegant solution: relabel the deleted node with the label of it's immediate success in sorted order.
+3. The node has two children: tricky, but there's an elegant solution: relabel the deleted node with the label of it's immediate successor in sorted order.
 This is the left-most node in the right subtree of the node we're deleting.
 This results in a properly label tree.

 It takes `O(h)` in the worst-case (the two children requires a search).